ttlew/conversation/dialog-build.md

 - Write a prompt that elicits the piece of the information from the user.
 - Identify the type of information you want to extract from the user's answer.
 - Provide a name for the context variable in which the user's answer will be stored.
+- Define responses that are executed after the user provides input as a result of the prompt.
+The responses must cover these cases:
-- Provide a Found response that is displayed when the user answers the question as expected.
+    - Found:  Triggered when the user answers the question as expected.
-- Provide a Not found response that is displayed when the user does not answer the question as expected.
-Here, you can clarify what you need.
+    - Not found: Triggered when the user does not answer the question as expected.
+Here, you can clarify the type of information you need from the user.

 The service cycles through the prompts for each slot to ask for the missing information, and saves the answers as they are provided.
-It repeats the process until all of the slots are filled, meaning that all of the slot context variables contain valid values.
+It repeats the process - starting from the first empty slot - until all of the slots are filled, meaning that all of the slot context variables contain valid values.
+It then executes the node-level response.

 #### Adding slots